proseltd/Telepathy-Community/README.md

 - **'--forwards', '-f'**

 This flag will create an edgelist based on messages forwarded into a chat.
 It can be used alongside either a default or comprehensive scan.
+Since 2.3.0, Telepathy now formats these edgelists to maximize compatability with Gephi.

 For example:

 ```
 $ telepathy -t durov -f

+$ telepathy -t durov -c -f
 ```